antimof/UxPlay/README.txt

 1920x1080 to 3840x2160, and leaves default maximum framerate ("-fps" option) at 30fps.

-**-hls** Activate HTTP Live Streaming support.
+**-hls \[v\]** Activate HTTP Live Streaming support.
 With this option YouTube videos can be streamed directly from YouTube servers to UxPlay (without passing through the client) by clicking on the AirPlay icon in the YouTube app.
+Optional \[v\] (allowed values 2 or 3, default: 3) allows selection of the version of GStreamer's \"playbin\" video player to use for playing HLS video. *(Playbin v3 is the recommended player, but if some videos fail to play, you can try with version 2.)*

 **-pin \[nnnn\]**: (since v1.67) use Apple-style (one-time) "pin" authentication when a new client connects for the first time: a